 In spite of this, salt hates nanotubes as to get inside the tubes, it has to undress the hydration shell of water.
 Now if you combine the love of water and the hate of salt with nanotubes, you have to put thousands of nanotubes together as a perfect filter for desalinating water (saltwater in abundance on our planet).
 This is a clear possibility for the future when nanotubes become an industrial commodity.

-Mechanism of nanotubes similar to African Beetle
+Mechanism of Nanotubes Similar to African Beetle

 How does this beetle perform this action?

 On the back of a beetle, there is an upper surface, in which they have molecules that love water.
-They love water so badly that they actually transform vapours into a liquid that requires a lot of energy.
+They love water so badly that they actually transform vapors into a liquid that requires a lot of energy.
 Conversely, there is a second layer that hates water.
-So when water particles come to the second layer they just slide which avoids it to get wet.
+So when water particles come to the second layer they just slide which avoids them to get wet.
 Whereas the smart beetle just leans to the front and the water comes directly to its mouth!